kaalam/document.source/jazz_reference/pages/api_ref_modules_.md

 1. The content of the folder configured as STATIC_HTML_AT_START will be uploaded automatically.
 The mime type will be guessed from the file extension.
-2. Uploading a block (as raw binary) with the content to //static/ with the attributes BLOCK_ATTRIB_URL and BLOCK_ATTRIB_MIMETYPE set to match the desired url.
+2. Uploading a block (as raw binary) with the content to //static/ with the attributes BLOCK_ATTRIB_URL, BLOCK_ATTRIB_MIMETYPE and BLOCK_ATTRIB_LANGUAGE set to match the desired url.

 ### The /// API